Related Links

 For a wind generator to work effectively, it needs a location that has average winds of at least 10-13 miles per hour, or better, for over a year.
 A good location is also free from "bad winds" that can damage the wind generator, such as turbulent or chaotic winds that change quickly in force, speed, and direction.

 The power the wind generator is able to produce increases by the cube of the wind speed.
-Cube means multiplying the wind speed by itself three times.
+Cube means multiplying the wind speed by itself twice.
 Therefore, a small increase in wind speed results in a large increase in the power that the wind generator can produce.
 If you raise the wind generator up to as high as is allowed by building rules, you can take advantage of higher wind velocities.
 The trade-offs, though, are possible obstruction of views, difficulty in installation and transport, and mechanical stresses and fatigue from high winds, which can cause the wind generator to fail.

 Turbulence is chaotic, random changes in the flow of a fluid or gas.
 An example is the behavior of smoke rising from a birthday candle, or the motion of frothy, white waves around the hull of a speedboat.
 Turbulence creates eddies (in the case of liquids, like water) or vortices (in the case of gases, like air).
 In eddies or vortices (which is the plural of vortex), the flow of the liquid or gas is reversed.
 An ideal place to spot an eddy in a river is on the downstream side of a rock or other obstacle in the river.
-If you want to see eddies on the downstream side of boulders, visit the DragonflyTV video on the right and join Rasheed, Kohner, Scotty, and JB as they go whitewater rafting.

 Just as eddies occur on the downstream side of a rock in a river, vortices occur on the downwind side of a building or obstacle.
 This is why airplanes cannot take off too close together.
 Wake turbulence develops behind a plane as it takes off, which churns up the air downwind, making wind conditions too dangerous for the next plane, so air traffic controllers wait 2-3 minutes, depending on the size of the planes, before allowing the next one to take off.
 This gives time for the turbulence to disappear.